kakilian/Young-Women-on-Menstruation/README.md

 ## Introduction

 Welcome to the Menstruation Guide for Young Women!
 This guide aims to empower young women by offering them accurate information about menstruation, debunking myths, and promoting self-care practices.
 Our goal is to create a safe and supportive space where young women can learn, ask questions, and feel confident about their bodies.
+This APP is built mainly for mobil telephones due to the target user, also avaliable on computer or ipad.

 ---